 It's Christmas time, which means it's time for a new crop of celebrity memoirs, from Rosie O'Donnell's Celebrity Detox to Bill Bryson's The Life and Times of the Thunderbolt Kid to Steve Martin's Born Standing Up.
 Here are a few lesser known memoirs by your favorite Continental philosophers that you'll definitely want to go buy on Amazon right now.

-It Ain't Easy Being The Anti-Christ
+It Ain't Easy Being The Anti-Christ, by Friedrich Nietzsche

-, by Karl Marx
+Learning to Share, by Karl Marx

 I, Thou, and the Kids, by Martin Buber